timshannon/bolthold/README.md

 })
 ```

+Many more examples of queries can be found in the [find_test.go](https://github.com/timshannon/bolthold/blob/master/find_test.go)
+file in this repository.

 ## Comparing

 Just like with Go, types must be the same in order to be compared with each other.
 You cannot compare an int to a int32.